FormosaOJ/Judge/tutorial/00-HelloWorld/Readme.md

 ```

 The id is mission id given by api server.
-The mission is what you post and add lots of default value, you will more clear understand how the commands have be executed.
+The mission is what you post and add lots of default values, you will understand more clearly how the commands have been executed.
-The mission_result is most important thing we care about.
-Every execute will have a meta, it will let you know how many time, memory it used.
+The mission_result is most important part we care about.
+Every execute has a meta, it will let you know how many time, memory it used.
 And the record is encoded by base64.
-Decoding "aGVsbG8gd29ybGQK" will get the "hello world".
-One more thing you may keep in mind, if you want to record stdout/stderr, you must set the redirect file with stdout and stderr; otherwise, it will not be recorder.
+Decoding "aGVsbG8gd29ybGQK" will get "hello world".
+One more thing you need to keep in mind, if you want to record stdout/stderr, you must set the redirect file with stdout and stderr; Otherwise, it will not be recorded.